ericbulloch/kwmd/write_ups/try_hack_me/crack_the_hash.md

             wp.write(line + '\n')
 ```

+I saved that script as `trim.py` and ran the following command to execute it:

+`python3 trim.py`

+That generates a file named `trimmed.txt` that I can use for hashcat.

 Now there are only 18k words that are being checked instead of millions.

 I run the following command on the attack box: